 - Serving – If you want to dish this up at the table, use a pyrex/oven proof glass dish.
 This means that the layers will be visible and it will look very appetising to your guests.

 Our Slow Cooker Porridge Recipes can easily be adapted to a vegan diet.
 And if you don’t have a slow Cooker (Crock-Pot), we can help with that.

 There are several ways that you can change this recipe if you want to customise it.

-- Vegetables – Mushrooms and zucchini are used to add flavour and nutrients to this dish, but you can use whatever vegetables you like – spinach, broccoli, bell peppers, sweetcorn, peas – or chuck in whatever needs using up.
+- Vegetables – Mushrooms and zucchini add flavour and nutrients to this dish, but you can use whatever vegetables you like – spinach, broccoli, bell peppers, sweetcorn, peas – or chuck in whatever needs using up.

 - Milk – You can choose whatever kind of non dairy milk you like.
 A nut milk would work well as cashew nuts are used to make the sauce, but oat milk or soy milk would work well too.
 You can also switch the milk out for water if you prefer, but the sauce won’t be as creamy.